Venture Saturday

 10:00 - 10:25

-Keynote Speaker: Darcy Burner on The Founders Survival Guide
+Keynote Speaker: Jonathan Shapiro Standing in for Darcy Burner - The Founders Survival Guide

 "The last company I built ended in an emergency room.
 Between its founding in 2013 as my son's 4th grade project and that emergency room, we bootstrapped to millions of dollars per year in revenue, built software that got national press, and served more than a million customers.
 I'm going to tell you the most important things I learned - not about unit economics or growth hacking, but about the one investment that matters most: your survival as a human being."